jakestanley/dotfiles/documentation/Linux.md

 ### Graphical user interface

 In my experience video drivers cause me the most issues so I'm putting the basic packages needed to get a GUI running here first.
-Pick a desktop environment from the `##Other` section.
-I recommend `openbox` for testing.
+Pick a desktop environment for testing.
+I recommend `openbox`.

 - xorg-xinit
 - xorg-server